rkarumba/AWS-S3-Uploader/README.md

 ./s3_uploader.sh car_show_footage.zip sweet-car-flicks
 ```

-This zips your awesome car show footage and sends it to the "sweet-car-flicks" bucket! 🚗💨
+Zip your awesome car show footage and send it to the "sweet-car-flicks" bucket! 🚗💨

 ## Under the Hood ⚙️